UV Luminosity Functions from HST and JWST: A Possible Resolution to the High-Redshift Galaxy Abundance Puzzle and Implications for Cosmic Strings: Results

 \subsection{Fiducial Scenario}

 In this scenario, the SFE parameters have a prescribed redshift dependence (as described in Section~\ref{sec:fidscenario}).
 This parameterization breaks down the degeneracies between SFE and string tension that we saw when the SFE had the freedom to arbitrarily vary from redshift to redshift.
 Intuitively, at the lowest redshifts $z = 4$ and $5$, the impact of cosmic strings on UVLFs is negligible.
 All the data must therefore be explained without recourse to cosmic strings, placing precise constraints on the model parameters in such a way as to give an overall SFE of roughly $\sim 0.2$.
 With the values of these parameters locked into certain values by the low redshift data, there is no longer any freedom to abruptly change the SFE at high redshift beyond the smooth power law evolution of Equation \ref{eq:fiducialparam}.
 Within the HST data range of $z \sim 4$ to $8$, this reduces the role that cosmic strings can play without being at odds with the data, since the vanilla star formation model alone is (somewhat by construction) in consistent with all HST data.
 This can be seen in Figure~\ref{fig:fitlowz}, where one sees that the data are equally well-fit with and without cosmic strings.
+We can also observe a weaker degeneracy between SFE parameters and $G\mu$, as seen in the constrained posterior distributions in Figure \ref{fig:cornerplotfiducial} of the Appendix \ref{sec:fitparamvals}.
 Figure \ref{fig:density2} (blue) shows the marginal posterior distribution of $\log_{10}[(N/570)^{2/3} G\mu]$ for $4 < z < 8$.
 With this parametrization and assuming $N=570$, the upper bound obtained on $G\mu$ is $G\mu\le 1.9\times10^{-8}$.

 The situation is different when JWST-relevant redshifts are included, because the vanilla string-less scenarios do not easily fit the UVLF data.
 Indeed, in previous studies the SFE tends to jump from $\sim 0.1$ to $\sim 0.4$ at $z \gtrsim 9$ if it is allowed to vary freely from redshift to redshift.
 The redshift-dependent parameterization does not do much better, simply because the chosen parameterization does not allow the SFE to grow quickly enough at the higher redshifts.
 In other words, the data demand a new ingredient.